 These sorts of partnerships can make it difficult for you to help emerging leaders step into their calling.
 If God has charged you with raising up new leaders, then you will likely want more say in what those leaders are learning, what gets emphasized, and how it all should get applied to real life.
 This is particularly true if you are creating a leadership pathway for a growing ministry.
 Raising up and refining leaders that are skilled for their calling AND in tune with your culture is a next-level win.

-You can build a fully customized internship, residency, or gap-year program that still offers your students degree pathways and access to classes from some of the best known Christian universities.
+You can build a fully customized ministry internship, church residency, or Christian gap year program that still offers your students degree pathways and access to classes from some of the best known Christian universities.
 You may think that that sort of dream program will take forever to build (more on that here), but, with the right partnership, it doesn’t have to.

 If you realize you need a partner to help you build a better training program, then schedule a call with us at Eleven:6, today.